Akash-N-Pai/DynaNDE-Simulator/decoder-simulator/README.md

 ---

+## ⚠️ IMPORTANT NOTE - Quick Start

+**Pre-run simulation files for FLAME-MoE are already available to save time!**

+The first phase of simulation (NPU and PIM execution data) has already been generated and is provided in the `Decoder-BS16` folder.
+This sample dataset includes:
+- Pre-computed NPU execution data (`npu/` folders for each token position)
+- Pre-computed PIM execution data (`pim/` folders for each token position)
+- Layer routing statistics files (`layer2.txt` through `layer9.txt`) for each token position
+- Token positions organized sequentially (`1st/`, `2nd/`, `3rd/`, ..., `10th/`)

+**You can directly run `MOE_simulator.ipynb` with the provided `Decoder-BS16` data without running the NeuPIMs-MoE simulator first.** This allows you to immediately test and analyze different execution modes (NPU-only, PIM-only, MoNDE, DynaNDE with cache awareness) without waiting for the time-consuming simulation phase.

+Simply open `MOE_simulator.ipynb` and ensure the `base_dir` variable points to `Decoder-BS16` to get started immediately.

+---

 ## Overview

 The decoder simulator processes decoder-phase MoE execution where tokens are generated sequentially (autoregressive).
 It analyzes cycle-accurate execution data from the NeuPIMs-MoE simulator to compare different load balancing strategies between NPU and PIM.